-This project only works on version 2 of the micro:bit because it uses the Data Logger extension, that is itself only compatible with the micro:bit 2.

-The Data Logger extension has a set columns block that allows you to name the columns of data that you are recording.
+This project only works on version 2 of the micro:bit because it uses the Data Logger extension, which is itself only compatible with the micro: bit 2.
+The Data Logger extension has a set of columns block that allows you to name the columns of data that you are recording.
 When you want to write a row of data to the table, you use the log data block.

-The Data Logger extension also has a on log full block that will run the commands inside it should the micro:bit run out of space to store the readings.
+The Data Logger extension also has an on-log-full block that will run the commands inside it should the micro: bit run out of space to store the readings.

-EXPERIMENT 5.
 DATA LOGGING OVER USB